 The XnAP UE TNLA binding is a binding between a XnAP UE association and a specific TNL association for a given UE.
 After the XnAP UE TNLA binding is created, the NG-RAN node1 or the NG-RAN node2 can update the UE TNLA binding by sending the first available XnAP message for the UE to the peer NG-RAN node via a different TNLA.
 The peer NG-RAN node shall update the XnAP UE TNLA binding with the new TNLA.

+11.x1 WAB-node integration procedure

+Figure 11.x1-1 WAB-node integration procedure